REVISE: A Tool for Measuring and Mitigating Bias in Visual Datasets: Acknowledgments

 \section{Acknowledgments}

-This work is supported by the National Science Foundation under Grant No. 1763642.
-We would also like to thank Felix Yu, Vikram Ramaswamy, Zhiwei Deng, and Sadhika Malladi for their helpful comments, and Zeyu Wang, Deniz Oktay, and Nobline Yoo for testing out the tool and providing feedback.
+This work is partially supported by the National Science Foundation under Grant No. 1763642 and No. 1704444.
+We would also like to thank Felix Yu, Vikram Ramaswamy, and Zhiwei Deng for their helpful comments, and Zeyu Wang, Deniz Oktay, and Nobline Yoo for testing out the tool and providing feedback.

-\chapter{Appendices}
+\section{Appendices}